 Temporary Medical Conditions

-In the event of a temporary disabling condition resulting from injury, surgery, or short term medical conditions, the Office of Disability Resources may be able to offer services similar to those afforded to students with permanent disability accommodations.
-Such conditions may include: broken limbs, hand injuries, concussion, and short term limitations following surgery or medical procedures.
-Note: this assistance does not extend to short-term illnesses such as influenza or allergic rhinitis.
+In some circumstances, the Office of Disability Resources may be able to offer services similar to those afforded to students with permanent disability eligibilities.
+Students and instructors are welcome to contact us if they anticipate needing assistance.
+Qualifying conditions may include broken limbs, hand injuries, concussion, and short-term limitations following surgery or medical procedures.
+Note: this assistance does not extend to short-term illnesses such as the flu or allergic rhinitis.

 An access coordinator will conduct an individualized review of the circumstances and any available medical documentation in order to advise the student, as well as instructors, of services found within the Office of Disability Resources and supports offered in collaboration with partner student service offices.